-A Southern Convention.
-We observe that the Memphis Appeal proposes a Convention of the people of the South ern States, by duly elected delegates, to meet at some central point, and qualified by an imm-diate commission from the people, to express their sentiments and vindicate their poticy and purposes from the foul aspersions heaped upon them by travelling adventurers hailing from the South, and now on a pilgrimage through the Northern States, awakening by their slanders and falsehoods, the most intense animosity against us.
-For our own part, we cannot think that such a Convention, however organized or qualified, can do any good what ever We do not believe that the Southern people want any more of them, without their decrees and ordinances could be enforced or be respected.
-It would be folly in any people with manacles on their hands and awaiting their sentence of degradation or extermisation, to attempt the exercise of any authority to control the tide of events now rolling over them like a weight of waters.
+We observe that the Memphis Appeal pro poses a Convention of the people of the Southern States, by duly elected delegates, to meet at some central point, and qualified by an immediate commission from the people, to express their sentiments and vindicate their poticy and purposes from the foul aspersions heaped upon them by travelling adventurers hailing from the South, and now on a pilgrimage through the Northern States, awakening by their slanders and falsehoods, the most intense animosity against us.
+For our own part, we cannot think that such a Convention, however organized or qualified, can do any good whatever We do not believe that the Southern people want any more of them, without their decrees and ordinances could be enforced or be respected.
+It would be folly in any people with manacles on their hands and awaiting their sentence of degradation or extermination, to attempt the exercise of any authority to control the tide of events now rolling over them like a weight of waters.
 The edicts of a Southern Convention would only be laughed at by our Northern rulers.
 So far from conceding to us any power or authority whatever, they even deny us the right to fight.
-It does not appear to us that a Convention would stop the world from lieing - much less would it stop a nation, who owes its wealth to criminal false hood and intentional misrepresentation of truth -a nation who lives by the plunder of will affect the character of the Congress that minorities-a people, owing all their greatness to the ruin of others.
-A Southern Convention would be no more than a Southern influence.
-The same members that composed wind The Unionville Times says: "The only way to stop these travelling tiars, is to stop their breath."
-We don't know that even this summary proceeding would do us much good for, the the punishment of the first one of these imps of Satan, would raise a howl, louder and longer than was ever heard in Pandemonium.
+It does not appear to us that a Convention would stop the world from lieing - much less would it stop a nation, who owes its wealth to criminal false hood and intentional misrepresentation of truth -a nation who lives by the plunder of minorities -- a people, owing all their greatness to the rain of others.
+A Southern Convention would be no more than a Somhern wind The Un'onville Times says: "The only way to stop these travelling liars, is to stop their breath," We don't know that even this summary proceeding would do us much good; for, the the punishment of the first one of these imps of Satau, would raise a howl, louder and longer than was ever heard in Pandemonium.
 A hundred Conventions at the North, would ring the alarm, and the toe sin of war would be heard from every hole and corner of the brave, very generous and gular phenomenon of a grand meteoric display. very magnanimous Yankee nation.
-Oh nolet us have no Conventions just now; let us be quiet awhile-let us Macawber like, wait to see what will turn up next.
+Oh nolet as have no Conventions just now; let us be quiet awhile-let us Macawber like, wait to see what will turn up next.